gitter-badger/Revised-CommAI-env/README.md

 #### WIP [Work in Progress]

 Everything else.
-The core of my development process is don't spend time preparing for description of future work when completing the work itself is possible within the given constraints.
+One of the core of elements of my development process is: _Don't spend time preparing for description of future work when completing the work itself is possible within the given constraints._

 #### METRICS